kumarshreshtha/clove/README.md

 # Clove

-Clove is a minimal automatic differentiation engine with a pytorch like api.
-It supports higher order backward-mode and forward-mode automatic differentiation (and any combination of the two) on a DAG of scalars (and soon tensors).
+Clove is a minimal automatic differentiation engine with a pytorch autograd like api and the ability to toggle numerical computation backends (currently implements numpy and cupy).
+It supports higher order backward-mode (vjp) and forward-mode (jvp) autodiff.

+Clove also implements a jax like functional differentiation module to take derivatives of arbitrary python functions.